zhiyuansu0326/zhiyuansu0326.github.io/_pages/about.md

 Hi, I am Zhiyuan Su.
 I am currently a **senior** undergraduate at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
 I was an exchange student at [University of California, Davis](https://www.ucdavis.edu/) (2025.01 -- 2025.03).
 Now I am also a visiting research student at [Dalhousie University](https://www.dal.ca/) (2025.07 -- 2025.10), sponsored by [Mitacs, Canada](https://www.mitacs.ca/).

-My research interests focus on **deep reinforcement learning, online learning, continual learning, recommender system, and computational advertising**.
+My research interests focus on **reinforcement learning, online learning, continual learning, recommender system, and computational advertising**.
+In addition, I am also interested in board application of AI models.
 Recently, I am focusing on:
 (1) sequential bidding ranking algorithms;
-(2) machine unlearning in generative recommendation.
+(2) controllable model editing in generative recommendation.
 My research aims to build **intelligent systems that are elegant in theory and effective in practice**, and provide credible solutions to the urgent needs of contemporary society.

 # 🔥 News
-- *2025.07.25*: &nbsp;🎉 Received a scholarship of **1,540 CAD** from Mitacs!
 - *2025.07.08*: &nbsp;🎉 Selected to receive a SIGKDD-supported KDD 2025 Student Travel Award!
 - *2025.06.30*: &nbsp;🎉 Received the presidential scholarship of **40,000 CNY** for being an outstanding exchange student at UC Davis.
-- *2025.06.06*: &nbsp;🎉 Received a pre-departure scholarship of **3,600 CAD** from China Scholarship Council!
 - *2025.05.15*: &nbsp;🎉 A paper about clustering of neural bandits was accepted by **KDD 2025 Research Track**.
 Congratulations to myself on my **first first-author paper**!
 - *2025.03.25*: &nbsp;🎉 Completed Global Study Program at UC Davis and achieve **Academic Perfection**.
 - *2025.02.03*: &nbsp;🎉 A paper about intergrating ad auctions and recommendations was accepted by **WWW 2025**.
 Congratulations to myself!